-So I thought what better way to give the whole netbook lifestyle of living off “the cloud” a good workout than take it on holiday to France for 2 ½ weeks and see how it pans out.
-This is the first of a few articles documenting the advantages and disadvantages of having a netbook (including a more detailed insight into the one I’m actually using), how practical it is to use in France and of course a diary on the technology related thoughts I have on my travels.
+We’ve already covered being a “digital nomad” in using Windows with your media, so I thought, what better way to follow up on that and give the whole netbook lifestyle of living off “the cloud” a good workout than take it on holiday to France for 2½ weeks and see how it pans out.
+This article will document the advantages and disadvantages of having a netbook (including a more detailed insight into the one I’m actually using), how practical it is to use in France and of course a diary on the technology related thoughts I have on my travels.

 The netbook that I will be using will be the Acer Aspire One AOA-150 Ab (which is blue, with 1GB RAM, a 120GB HDD and Linux Lite Plus) which was purchased for a very reasonable £158 used from Dabs.com.
 But of course I couldn’t leave it like that, so I mounted XP to a memory stick and subsequently installed that, and downloaded as many drivers as physically possible.

 My first impressions were good — it definitely looks as nice in real life as it does in the pictures, and although the screen size can be awkward with certain websites (namely Facebook) you learn not to notice it and after a while and soon you’re ooh-ing and ahh-ing at the size of a 19” screen!

 The keyboard is also very impressive, although I originally had my reservations that the smaller size would result in my typing speed plummeting it, in fact, is very easy to get used to (especially if you have small fingers like me), although the larger-fingered members of our race may get very annoyed very quickly.